fmalina/revisions-blocl/activism/whyourstatusquofailed.md

 is our status quo exists to protect  the privileges of the few at the expense of the many.

-Why can’t our status quo be reformed?
+Why can't our status quo be reformed?
 There are two primary reasons: 1) those benefiting from the current arrangement  will resist any reforms that threaten their share of the pie—and 2) reforms that actually address the structural flaws will bring the system down.